vanallenlab/ped_germline_SV/version_changelogs/README.md

 ## Change logs for study callset versions

+#### Version 2.5.3 (release date December 21, 2023)
+- Excluded 3 samples carrying suspicious translocations resulting in known oncogenic fusions (BCR-ABL, EWSR1-FLI1, NUP98-PRRX1), one of which was unable to be validated by PCR in blood DNA (EWSR1-FLI1)

 #### Version 2.5.2 (release date November 1, 2023)
 - Modified outlier sample definition to treat samples of unknown ancestry as European ancestry
 - Increased P-value cutoff for inter-cohort frequency comparisons from P<0.01 to P<0.05